BrandevCode/BrandonChanWebsite/_posts/offline/2021-05-02-what is the point of Trust.md

 There are examples of trust everywhere:

-- When driving we need to trust other drivers when we change lanes
+- When driving we need to trust other drivers when we change lanes.
-- When working in a team we need to trust our teammates to win
+- When working in a team we need to trust our teammates to win.
 - When commuting to work we need to trust the engineers to make sure the elevators and escalators are working.

 The difficult part of trust is that we don't know who is trustworthy.
 How do we know for sure that the other drivers won't hit us, teammates won't betray us or the engineers haven't made mistakes on their machines?
 Is there a way we can determine truths from lies?